U.S. plans to turn back migrants caught at Mexican border, cites coronavirus: sources

 However, two other officials, with the U.S. Department of Homeland Security (DHS) and U.S. Customs and Border Protection (CBP), disputed that removing all foreigners caught at the border to Mexico was under consideration.

+The Mexican government, meanwhile, said late Tuesday that it has not received any formal proposal from U.S. officials, according to a brief statement from the country’s foreign ministry.

+The statement added that Mexico would analyze the reach of any such proposal, pledging to act in defense of its own interests, public health and human rights.

-The possible administration move, first reported by The New York Times, would likely face court challenges and may require the cooperation of the Mexican government.
+The possible U.S. administration move, first reported by The New York Times, would likely face court challenges ad may require the cooperation of the Mexican government.

 The Trump administration has sought to escalate its response to the coronavirus in recent weeks as the disease has spread across the United States, causing schools and businesses to shutter while killing more than 100 people nationwide.